 The Royal Medical Society Travel and Study Fund is supported by the RMS Trust to provide grants to members for educational activities both overseas and in the UK.

-As of 1st September 2009 members are only permitted to receive a maximum of two awards from the Travel and Study Fund.
+As of 1st September 2009, members are permitted to receive a maximum of two awards from the Travel and Study Fund.
 Members may wish to take this into consideration when applying for projects during the early years of medical school.
 Members who have received previous awards prior to 1st September 2009 are permitted to receive one further award.
-There is no limit to the number applications which may be made by unsuccessful applicants.
+There is no limit to the number of applications which may be made by unsuccessful applicants.

 Criteria for Application

 The committee consider applications using a number of criteria:

 |Commitment to the Society||The Project||The Interview|

 |Essential||Fully-paid membership for the session of application and previous attendance at at least 5 business meetings (talks during any year of study count towards this)||Medically orientated||Attendance at interview|

 |Desirable||Further contribution to the Society e.g. teaching at tutorials, council membership, supporting events||Independent organisation by applicant||Appropriate presentation of self and project at interview|

 Following completion of the project, successful applicants have 8 weeks to submit their written report of their project.
 Submission is mandatory and failure to do so may require repayment of the award to the Society.
 See previous reports here.

 We also ask that all successful applicants share their elective experiences at our electives talks evening in Semester 2 (April) if they are in Edinburgh at the time.